verhas/pyama/doc/javahandler.md

 If the segment starting comment contains the string `for all` then pyama will generate getters for all the fields.

-It is also possible to force individual fields to get getters in the generated code.
+It is also possible to force individual fields to get getter in the generated code.
 If the comment following the field contains `getter` then it will get a getter.

 If the comment contains `protected getter` then the getter will have `protected` access modifier.
 If the comment contains `package getter` then the getter will have no access modifier and as such it will be package private.

+[//]: # (END SNIPPET)

 For `boolean` and `Boolean` fields the name of the getter will be `isXxxx()`, for other fields it is `getXxxx()`.